-Event stream processing (ESP) is a technology that can process a continuous flow of data as soon as an event or change happens.
-By processing single points of data rather than an entire batch, event streaming platforms provide an architecture that enable software to understand, react to, and operate as events occur.
+Also known as event stream processing (ESP), event streaming patterns can process a continuous flow of data as soon as an event or change happens.
+By processing single points of data rather than an entire batch, event streaming platforms provide an architecture that enables software to understand, react to, and operate as events occur.

 Learn how event stream processing works, its major benefits, and how to get started building event-driven architectures in the free stream processing guide.

 An Event Stream is an ordered sequence of events representing important actions in a software domain.
 This can be something simple, like clicking on a link, or it might be something more complex, like transferring funds between two banks.